syncfusion-content/xamarin-docs/Xamarin/SfRotator/Navigation-Modes.md

 ---

 layout: post
-title: NavigationStripPosition in Syncfusion Rotator Control for Xamarin.Forms
+title: Navigation Modes in Syncfusion Rotator Control for Xamarin.Forms
 description: Learn how to set the position of the navigation bar items in Rotator control
 platform: xamarin
 control: Rotator